brigand/react-mixin/README.md

 I can't think of a more elegant solution to mixins in es6 classes.
 If someone comes up with one, create an issue and I'll link to it here.

+In the future people will likely use [high order components](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750) instead of mixins, making this library obsolete.

 Should you use es6 classes for react components?
 Based on the hacks required above, I'd probably avoid it.
 It's important that react makes it an option, and it's important to be able to use mixins with them, which